Supersenses Privacy Policy

 I. Introduction

-Welcome to SuperSenses Inc., an S corporation organized under the laws of the State of California, United States of America (“SuperSenses,” “we,” “us,” or “our”).
+Welcome to SuperSenses Inc., a corporation organized under the laws of the State of California, United States of America (“SuperSenses,” “we,” “us,” or “our”).
 We are committed to advancing sensory health through innovative products, including but not limited to at-home sensory test kits, mobile applications, and related services.
+Our services are primarily targeted at individuals aged 40 and older, but may be used by anyone who affirms they are at least 18 years old (or have obtained verifiable parental or guardian consent if under 18).
+By using our Services, you acknowledge that you meet this age requirement and agree to the practices described herein.

 This Privacy Policy (“Policy”) describes how we collect, use, share, and protect information about you when you access and use our website at https://super-senses.com/ (“Website”), mobile application (“App”), at-home sensory test kits, and any other services we may provide (collectively, the “Services”).

-By using our Services, you consent to the practices described in this Policy.
+By using our Services, you consent to the collection and use of your information as outlined in this Policy.
+If you do not agree, please do not use the Services.

 II.
 Scope of the Policy